elastic/ems-landing-page/README.md

 ## Continuous Integration and Deployment
 * When a PR is merged Jenkins will run `deployStaging.sh` script, which will place code into the staging bucket.
-* Deploying to production requires manually triggering [this Jenkins job](https://kibana-ci.elastic.co/job/elastic+ems-landing-page+deploy/) to run the `deployProduction.sh` script.
-This will rsync files of the chosen branch from the staging bucket to the production bucket.
+* Deploying to production requires manually triggering [this Jenkins job](https://kibana-ci.elastic.co/job/elastic+ems-landing-page+deploy/) to run the [deployProduction.sh](deployProduction.sh) script.
+This will rsync files in all branches to the production bucket.
 To trigger, log in and click the "Build with Parameters" link.
-In the `branch_specifier` field enter the current release branch of the repository (ex. `v2`).
-* On the day of release, the respective release branch should be merged to `master` and deployed to production.
+* On the day of release, update the [default `root_branch`](https://github.com/elastic/ems-landing-page/blob/master/.ci/jobs/defaults.yml#L22).
 This will update the default webpage (https://maps.elastic.co) to the current release.